GoTHAM

 Emerging data suggests that radiotherapy combined with immunotherapy is one of the most effective treatment options for treating metastatic Merkel cell carcinoma.

-To determine the effectiveness of this new approach, the GoTHAM Trial is investigating the use of immunotherapy drug Avelumab when combined with either conventional radiotherapy or peptide receptor radionuclide therapy.
+To determine the effectiveness of this new approach, the GoTHAM Trial is investigating the use of immunotherapy drug Avelumab when combined with conventional radiotherapy.

-The Australia-wide multi-centre, phase Ib / II trial aims to enrol 38 participants with metastatic Merkel cell carcinoma in all capital cities.
+The Australia-wide multi-centre, phase Ib / II trial aims to enrol 19 participants with metastatic Merkel cell carcinoma in 10 recruiting sites across Australia.

 Eligibility